Profit Shifting of Multinational Corporations Worldwide: Data

 Finally, and for the same reasons explained in the previous paragraph, we used data on all sub-groups for the misalignment model.
 The ETRs (used to calculate tax revenue losses) are still calculated from the data on sub-groups with positive profit.
 Since the misalignment method is not affected by outliers we keep all observations in the sample.

-While we make use of the substantial country coverage and other advantages of CBCR data, we carefully deal with several remaining challenges associated with the new data source.
+While we make use of the substantial country coverage and other advantages of CBCR data, we carefully deal with several remaining challenges associated with the new data source, particularly missing data and double counting of profits.
 We describe how we address the data limitations in detail in Appendix \ref{sec:methodology_extrapolation}.
-For both the 2017 US and 2016 OECD data, we limit the effect of a certain extent of double counting in profit due to intercompany dividends.
-Furthermore, for the 2016 OECD data, we deal empirically, with three issues related to data completeness: the lack of completeness in the data of reporting countries, the varying combinations of countries in the aggregated country categories, and the lack of reporting by some countries.
-The missing data imputations and other data corrections help us prepare the best available data set to apply our methodology to.